Amitro123/automation-service/spec.md

 - Windows users can see real mutation scores from CI
 - Automated quality checks on every push to main
 - PR reviewers see mutation coverage before merging
-- PR reviewers see mutation coverage before merging
-- Historical results stored as artifacts
+- Historical results stored as artifacts- Historical results stored as artifacts

 ### [2025-12-02] Error Hardening for Jules/LLM Failures ✅